nradman1/finalproject/README_Proposal.md

 # 6. Risks and Limitations:

-We believe the most significant threat lies in potential challenges associated with API utilization, particularly if we encounter difficulties in seamlessly integrating the Yelp API into our project.
+We believe the most significant threat lies in potential challenges associated with API utilization, particularly if we encounter difficulties in seamlessly integrating the Yelp API and Events API into our project.
 Furthermore, the prospect of incorporating additional restaurant APIs to augment our dataset introduces a potential vulnerability.

 Another limitation for us could be that the reviews are only partial, and the endpoint provides links to each review, so we would have to learn to scrape the full text.